bmschmidt/pySRP/README.md

 # pySRP

-Python Module implementing Stable Random Projections.
+Python module implementing Stable Random Projections.

 These create interchangeable, data-agnostic vectorized representations of text suitable for a variety of contexts.